deda9/KeychainPasswordAccess/README.md

 It's just a wrapper to access the keychain for CRUD operations, so its more safe to save the user password in Keychain rather than UserDefaults.

-in default way to save the user name, we write this
 ```Swift
   func testSavedPassword() {
         let service = "ServiceName"